ajvillegas/easy-widget-columns/README.txt

 7. Custom homepage with delineated widget rows for reference

 == Changelog ==

+= 1.2.0 =
+* Enhanced UI for the Widget Row advanced options.
+* Updated the `ewc_advanced_options` filter for removing specific advanced options.
+* Added the `ewc_preset_classes` filter for adding your own predefined CSS classes to the 'Widget Row' widget.
+* Added the 'Sub-Row' widget for creating sub-rows within a widget row allowing you to create more complex layouts.
+* Fixed the image upload control to use unique IDs to avoid conflict with other Widget Row instances.

 = 1.1.9 =
 * Strings in the image upload modal are now translatable.